Preface

 The Sheng

-is very loud and thus mostly performed in ensembles, it actually
+is very loud and thus mostly performed in ensembles, it

 became a famous solo instrument.
 Some models know metallic amplifing